 How to Know If a Fund Is Tax-Efficient or Not

-A more direct and reliable way to know if a fund is tax-efficient is to use an online research tool, such as Morningstar, that provides basic tax-efficiency ratings or "tax-adjusted returns" compared to other funds.
+A more direct way to know if a fund is tax-efficient is to use an online research tool, such as Morningstar, that provides basic tax-efficiency ratings or tax-adjusted returns, expressed as their "tax-cost ratio."
 You will want to look for tax-adjusted returns that are close to the "pre-tax returns."
 This indicates that the investor's net return has not been eroded away by taxes, thus helping to improve long-term performance.

 Example of Tax-Efficient Investing Practices

 Assuming the investor was primarily seeking a long-term growth objective (they have a time horizon of 10 years or more and want to grow their investments), they will hold the least tax-efficient funds in their 401(k) and the most tax-efficient funds in their regular brokerage account.

 The strategy is to hold mutual funds that are not tax-efficient in a tax-deferred account and to hold mutual funds that are tax-efficient in the taxable account.
 This way the dividends, interest and capital gains produced by the inefficient funds—bond, active, and income funds—in the 401(k) will not produce current taxes for the investor and the tax-efficient funds—small-cap stock, index, and growth funds—in the brokerage account will generate small amounts or no taxes for the investor.

-In summary, the ultimate objective for the wise investor is to keep taxes to a minimum because taxes are a drag on the overall returns of the mutual fund portfolio.
-However, there are a few alternative exceptions to this overall rule.
+Investors are wise to keep taxes to a minimum because taxes are a drag on the overall returns of the mutual fund portfolio.
 If the investor only has tax-deferred accounts, such as IRAs, 401(k)s and/or annuities, there is no concern about tax-efficiency because there are no current taxes owed while holding the funds in one or all of these account types.
 However, if the investor has only taxable brokerage accounts, they may try to concentrate on holding only index funds and ETFs.